-PAUL I. PADDING\1, ELWOOD M. MARTIN1, DANIEL J. NIEMAN2 AND JACK SMITH2 managers with tail fans from the geese they harvested.
+PAUL I. PADDING1, ELWOOD M. MARTIN1, DANIEL J. NIEMAN2 AND JACK SMITH2 reveral decades, U. S. and Canadian hunters participating in waterfowl parts collection surveys have provided managers with tail fans from the geese they harvested.
 These surveys were initially designed to provide species and age composition data derived directly from the tail fans, as well as temporal and geographic distribution data reported by the hunters who submitted the tail fans.
 Combining these data with estimates of total goose harvest derived from annual questionnaire surveys yields species-specific harvest estimates at the flyway, state and county levels, and/or estimates for early, regular and late seasons.
 In the U. S., we recently began collecting goose primary feather tips in addition to tail fans, to improve our ability to age geese accurately.
 The Canadian Wildlife Service and the Mississippi, Central and Pacific Flyways in the U. S. also measure Canada goose (Branta canadensis) tail feathers to classify the birds according to size.
-Along with harvest location data, the tail measurement can be used to identify the subspecies/population of the bird, thereby providing subspecific/population harvest estimates.
-This enables managers to refine their harvest management regimes for key Canada goose populations.
-Waterfowl parts collection surveys can also provide researchers with large biological samples of goose feathers, along with reliable harvest location and date data, to help determine harvest derivation.
+Along with harvest location data, the tail measurement can be used to identify the subspecies/population of the bird, thereby providing subspecific/ population harvest estimates.
+This enables managers to refine their harvest management regimes for key Canada goose (partice setimates) the art of the subspecies of the subspecies and so provide researchers with large biological samples of goose feathers, along with reliable harvest location and date data, to help determine harvest derivation.

-Division of Migratory Bird Management, U. S. Fish and Wildlife Service, Laurel, MD 20708, USA Canadian Wildlife Service, Saskatoon, SK S7N 0X4, Canada
+1Division of Migratory Bird Management, U. S. Fish and Wildlife Service, Laurel, MD 20708, USA 2Canadian Wildlife Service, Saskatoon, SK S7N 0X4, Canada

 Creating And Applying Standardized Genetic Data Sets For Natural Resource Management: Insights And Lessons From The Pacific Salmon Experience opulation genetic approaches can provide high resolution, cost effective data for discriminating different breeding populations and accurately estimating their contributions to mixed commercial and sport harvests.
 However, large-scale regional harvest management and conservation programs require the integrated contributions of multiple agencies and laboratories because harvests/impacts: often impact stocks of diverse geographic origins, often span political/national jurisdictions, and are often co-managed by multiple agencies.
 An informal consortium of genetics labs has worked to develop regional, coast-wide, and Pacific Rim fishery management and conservation approaches for Pacific salmon and other salmonids since 1986.
 Initial efforts involving up to six laboratories resulted in large, standardized allozyme data sets and mixed-fishery analyses for Chinook (254 populations, 45 loci), chum (273 populations, 20 loci), pink (175 populations, 10 loci), and sockeye salmon (165 populations, 14 loci) and for steelhead (103 populations, 42 loci).
 Current initiatives are focused on developing microsatellite DNA approaches for Chinook salmon (105 - 250 populations, 15 loci) as well as other species such as sockeye, coho, chum, and bull trout.
 Because the information content of shared databases is determined by the weakest contributions, inter-lab differences in procedures, instrumentation, infrastructure, and philosophy can limit both power and resolution.
-Building a large, multilab, standardized database is time consuming, expensive, and challenging.
+Building a large, multi-lab, standardized database is time consuming, expensive, and challenging.
 Keys to successful genetic approaches include: clearly defined goals and objectives, buy-in by all relevant agencies and laboratories, adequate and representative sampling of baseline populations and mixtures, an agreed-to suite of core loci to be screened, consistent and objective methods of genotyping/allele binning, QA/QC procedures to evaluate and promote data comparability across labs and over time, standardized statistical methods for baseline creation and mixture analysis, and open sharing of methods and data among labs.
 Flexibility and compromise in the interest of adopting the best approaches and building consensus are essential to success.

-JAMES B. SHAKLEE\1, SEWALL F. YOUNG1, AND DAVID J. TEEL2
+JAMES B. SHAKLEE1, SEWALL F. YOUNG1, AND DAVID J. TEEL2